Concordium/concordium-smart-contract-tools/cargo-concordium/README.md

 The list of available images can be found on [DockerHub](https://hub.docker.com/r/concordium/verifiable-sc/)

+**Note that the image used to verify a build is part of the chain of trust.
+When verifying a build you must only use images you trust.**

 Both `cargo concordium build` and `cargo concordium test` support verifiable builds, which can be requested by adding the option `--verifiable` to the build command.
 The value of this option should be a docker image listed above.
 For example